rredelmeier/status_pr_scraper/README.md

 <b>Thanks to</b>

-Philip Bump at the Washington Post, who's <a href="https://www.washingtonpost.com/news/politics/wp/2017/10/06/fema-buried-updates-on-puerto-rico-here-they-are/?utm_term=.701ef12a9d67">October 6 article</a> inspired this work.
+Philip Bump at the Washington Post, whose <a href="https://www.washingtonpost.com/news/politics/wp/2017/10/06/fema-buried-updates-on-puerto-rico-here-they-are/?utm_term=.701ef12a9d67">October 6 article</a> inspired this work.
 Also, just a solid journalist, and that deserves thanks just as well.